-During construction, which is assumed to be spread across Years 1 and 2, the project is expected to generate approx. 69 full time equivalent jobs.
-This reflects direct construction jobs and professional services jobs that are supported during construction works, and indirect jobs that will be generated, for example, by regional manufacturers of construction materials.
+During construction, which is assumed to be spread across Years 1 and 2, the project is estimated to generate approximately 99 full time equivalent jobs.
+This reflects direct construction and professional services jobs that are supported during construction works, and indirect jobs that will be generated, for example, by regional manufacturers of construction materials.